FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/regionid.md

 * If present, RegionId adheres to the following additional requirements:
   * RegionId MUST be of type String.
   * RegionId MUST conform to [String Handling](#stringhandling) requirements.
-  * RegionId MUST NOT be null when a *resource* or *service* is operated in or managed from a distinct region by the Provider.
+  * RegionId MUST NOT be null when a *resource* or *service* is operated in or managed from a distinct region.
-  * RegionId MAY be null when a *resource* or *service* is not restricted to an isolated geographic area.
+  * RegionId MAY be null when a *resource* or *service* is operated in or managed from a distinct region.

 ---
 The RegionId column adheres to the following requirements: